sjohn-godaddy/docs/migration_notes.md

 ## Handling redundant requests
 When Conversations calls /migrate api multiple times
-- If account is already active, then we ignore the subsequesnt /mgrate request
+- If account is already active, then we ignore the subsequesnt /migrate request
 - If account not-active and not-migrating, then we process the request
+- Also add a force option whenever Conversations wants to force re-migration of an account

 ## Concerns about the 'ongoing migration' approach
 There are a few reasons why we dont want to go this approach unless absolutely necessary.